Skip to Calculator

 What happens: The fabric has a 12-inch floral repeat.
 You calculate yardage based on the finished length and come home short because the repeat adds inches to every cut.

-**The fix:** Always enter the pattern repeat in your yardage calculation.
-The [fabric calculator](/fabric-calculator) rounds up each panel's cut length to the nearest full repeat automatically.
-Never calculate patterned fabric without this step.
+The fix: Always enter the pattern repeat in your yardage calculation.
+The calculator rounds each panel's cut length to the nearest full repeat.
+For the full breakdown of vertical versus horizontal repeats, half-drop matches, and railroaded fabric, see our pattern repeat guide.

 Mistake 3: Buying from the Same Bolt for Multiple Phases